 Krka National Park Croatia Travel Guide

-Explore other cities with unique attractions.
+Explore other cities with special points of interest.

 Zadar is famous for its unique modern installations: the Sea Organ and Greeting to the Sun.
 It has a relaxed atmosphere, combining ancient history and contemporary art.

-Located near Zadar, this park is known for its dramatic canyons (Velika Paklenica and Mala Paklenica).
+Located near Zadar, this national park is known for its dramatic canyons (Velika Paklenica and Mala Paklenica).
 It offers excellent hiking and climbing opportunities for mountaineers and nature enthusiasts.

 Croatia's largest lake and a significant ornithological reserve.
 It draws birdwatchers and fishers.
 This cryptodepression is home to many bird species, especially during migration.